sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/index.md

 ##### [s2 instance](https://sourcegraph.sourcegraph.com/)

-This is the internal Cloud dogfood instance for the entire company. #devinfra is responsible for rolling out nightly builds on this instance and #cloud is responsible for the maintenance of infrastructure, including Cloud SQL and underlying VM.
+This is the internal Cloud dogfood instance for the entire company. #ask-cloud-ops is responsible for rolling out nightly builds on this instance.
+Additionally, they are responsible for the maintenance of infrastructure, including Cloud SQL and underlying VM.

 Operation playbook: go/s2-ops